JGarnerDev/telephono-ecommerce/ReadMe.md

 - Make an order component for order history
 - Utility function for those brutal timestrings
 - Product management view can really just be one component.
 The biggest difference is between adding and updating, which can be managed with conditional rendering.
+- Refactor the drop down selections you animal
+- offer reformating for images that are too big (and etc.)